TmasLee/asp_mvc/README.md

 * Clean up LoginModal
 * Modal reload on adding or deleting friend / responding to request
 * See other user friends list
-* User avatar + pic upload
 * Inline styles
-* Set all environment based values (salt) in StartUp
 * Catch and handle unpredictable errors?
     - Invalid CSRF cookie - wipe cookies?
 * Check Asset webpack bundle
 * Handle migrations in deploy script? - `dotnet ef migrations script`
-* Warnings
-    * Storing keys in a directory '/root/.aspnet/DataProtection-Keys' that may not be persisted outside of the container.
-Protected data will be unavailable when container is destroyed.
-    * No XML encryptor configured.
-Key {3379971b-b818-4fde-97e1-d11d1dd2b80a} may be persisted to storage in unencrypted form.